opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

 The `EntryPoint` class acts as a gateway to the various methods used by the translation and transmission classes.
 In most instances, it's fine to use the `setup_transmission_simple` and `setup_translation_simple(dialect_default='default')` methods.
 In cases where multiple dialects are used by the connector, the `dialect_default` argument is the dialect you wish to use as the default when the entire collection isn't passed in.
 See [Create a Translation module](develop-translation-module.md) to learn about dialects.

+#### Entry points for synchronous connections

-If the data source is synchronous, you must include `set_async(False)` in the connector's entry point initialization.
-Otherwise the data source will be treated as asynchronous by default.
+If the data source is synchronous, you must include `set_async(False)` in the connector's entry point initialization, otherwise the data source will be treated as asynchronous by default.
+Even though a synchronous connector omits the `query_connector.py` and `status_connector.py` files from its transmission directory, those connectors are still called in every module's entry point.
+For synchronous data sources, those connectors call the `BaseSyncConnector()` methods which return `{"success": True, "status": "COMPLETED", "progress": 100}`.

 ```
   class EntryPoint(EntryPointBase):